Apply Online for Learner Permit and Driving licence services including exchanges.

 Ukraine Drivers

 New temporary EU rules mean that people fleeing Ukraine and living in Ireland under temporary protection can continue to use their Ukrainian driving licence.
 You don’t have to exchange your Ukraine licence for an EU driving licence or sit a driving test.
+However, these temporary protections will end on 04 March 2027.

 Apply for a learner permit in a bus or truck category when you hold a Ukraine driving licence in category B and living in Ireland under temporary protection.